One Quick Trick That Adds 25 Cash-Buyers to Your Buyer’s List

 Pick up the phone and call the number listed for the property manager.
 “All you’re going to do is tell them, ‘hey, I am a local investor, I come across deeply discounted properties all the time.
 Do you have landlords and investors that you manage their properties currently that are looking to add more properties to their portfolio?”

 Cody then goes on to explain the results he has seen from this approach: “9 times out of 10, that property manager is going to say yes.
 And the reason why is because if you can push that property to the property manager and then the property manager can push it out to his investors, he himself just picked up another home that he can then manage, so he’s building his portfolio in turn as well.”
 With just one phone call, you could come away with 25 names, or 100 names for that matter!
-All you need to do now is rinse and repeat and you’ll have a massive buyer’s list in no time.
+All you need to do now is rinse and repeat, and you’ll have a massive cash buyers for real estate in no time.

 Step 2B: Approach for Landlord Listings